 Studying at university

-You may find it a challenge coming to university from college or sixth form.
-It can be particularly daunting for anyone who has not been in formal education for sometime.
+You may find studying at university to be very different from college, sixth form or any other previous education.
+It can be particularly daunting for anyone who has not been in formal education for some time.

 There is much more of an emphasis on independent study, time management skills and actively seeking support where needed.